IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: Method

-\textbf{Distance-Aware Point Sampling.} At each optimization iteration, NeRF~\cite{mildenhall2020nerf} randomly samples a batch of camera rays from the set of pixels of the image (roughly 1024 points), where these points are random, and no relationship is established between them.
-However, such sampling is not applicable in IntrinsicNeRF, for the introduction of ill-posed intrinsic decomposition into NeRF makes the whole optimization process stochastic, shown in Fig.~\ref{fig: Quality Results on Blender Dataset}.
-Some prior constraints are required to establish to make the network can be trained as traditional NeRF in an unsupervised manner.
-We make a sophisticated design of the sampling policy (see Fig.~\ref{fig: Distance-Aware Point Sampling}) which helps to construct unsupervised prior constraints in Sec.~\ref{Sec: Unsupervised Priors}.
+\textbf{Distance-Aware Point Sampling.} NeRF~\cite{mildenhall2020nerf} randomly samples batches of camera rays from the image pixel set (roughly 1024 points) in each optimization, where these points are random, and no relationship is established between them.
+It is not applicable in IntrinsicNeRF, for the introduction of ill-posed intrinsic decomposition into NeRF makes the whole optimization process stochastic, as shown in Fig.~\ref{fig: Quality Results on Blender Dataset} (Baseline column).
+To this end, we make a sophisticated design of the sampling policy (see Fig.~\ref{fig: Distance-Aware Point Sampling}) which helps to construct intrinsic prior constraints (see Sec.~\ref{Sec: Unsupervised Priors}), and the network can be trained unsupervised.